Engineer · Builder · Adventurer · In that order, depending on the week

 Forty-plus years on, I apply the same trick to everything.
 Figure out what the problem actually is.
 Break it into pieces small enough to be honestly faced.
 Solve each one.
 Reassemble.
 The medium changes — software, hardware, a microgrid, a bad week, a good team, a service panel, a transmission, a kid's hard question — but the discipline does not.

-I want engineers and friends around me who may not yet know the answer but won't flinch from finding it.
-That stance has built my career, the team I lead at Savant, and the apps I ship on weekends.
+It's also what I look for in people — engineers and friends who may not yet know the answer but won't flinch from finding it.
+That stance has built my career, the team I lead at Savant, and the apps I ship in my off-hours.
 It also gets the dishwasher fixed.

 ▲ The current toolkit